March 15, 2019

 Many tear their hair and rightly ask: “Where is common sense?
 Where is reason?”

 I must ask: When will we learn?
 Our battle is not with Democrats, Republicans, Communism, Hollywood, or even with false religions.
 Friend, at the bottom of this struggle for our homes, for our hearts, for our minds is first, sin—rebellion against God’s revealed will—and second, our ancient foe, the devil himself.
 You cannot outwit, outwork, or out-war the devil.
 He mocks our schemes, he ridicules our organization.

 The only answer for man’s faulty thinking, for man’s rebellion against God, is a renewed mind.
-“As a man thinketh in his heart, so is he” (Proverbs 23:7).
+“For as he thinks in his heart, so is he.”
+(Proverbs 23:7).
 The “heart” is the seat of our emotions.
 Emotions are triggered by our thoughts; thoughts originate in our minds—it’s all connected.

-Out of the heart are the issues of life (Proverbs4:23).
+Out of the heart are the issues of life (Proverbs 4:23).
 The devil wants our minds.
 In the weakness of our flesh, we do not have what it takes to overcome.
 But Paul tells us that God has given us the weapons we need to win this battle.
 They’re not, however, carnal, man-made weapons.
-The weapons God gives are “…mighty through God to the pulling down of strongholds” (2 Cor.
-10:4).
+The weapons God gives are “...mighty in God for pulling down strongholds” (2 Corinthians 10:4).